-Valentina has published around one hundred items: books, essays, articles, multi-media.
+Valentina has published over one hundred items: books, essays, articles, multi-media.
 Many are available to read, free of charge, at academia.edu.
 Her work has been featured, too, on a range of media — print journalism, radio, television, on-line — from The Sunday Times to Scots Radio, the Independent, Herald, Scotsman and The National, Radio 3, Radio 4 and BBC Scotland and the on-line Conversation.

 Recent work includes Kitchen Conversations: The Story of Winchburgh told by its women (2019), the result of a community heritage project in West Lothian.